 Then only a generation later the Yankees launched their dreadful North/South war against the Southern farmers.
 The farmers put up a hell of a fight but, despite half a million dead, the Yankees persisted until they won.
 Dreadful people.
 They preferred mass slaughter to compromise.
 Very dangerous enemies.
 There's nothing as vicious as religious fanatics

 That conquest took a bit of digesting but the digestion period is now over.
 They are now on the warpath again.
 On the thinnest of pretexts, they have just attacked the old Spanish empire and conquered Cuba, Puerto Rico, the Philippines and various other bits -- and there is no reason to think they will stop there.
-President Roosevelt is sending out his white battleships all over the place to show their flag so that is a warning to us all.
+President Roosevelt is building battleships like mad so that is a warning to us all.
 Roosevelt actually glorifies war.
 Having a person as dangerously immature as that in his position is a real worry

 The Americans will take a while to digest the Philippines, though.
 It is about the same size as the UK and consists of 7,000 islands.
 But once they have all that tied down where else will they look?
 In terms of sailing time, the Philippines is quite close to our possessions in Malaya, Borneo and Hong Kong.
 And the recent American conquests were pretty easy for them compared to their two civil wars -- so they could be ready to move again fairly soon -- say in 10 years time, which would bring us up to 1915 or thereabouts.
 And that is not long as far as naval planning goes.
 And if they can make a grab for Canada, why not Hong Kong or Malaya?
 So I think it is clear that we still need a substantial squadron in the Pacific too -- despite the wonderful triumph that our Japanese allies have just had.